- +353 (0) 65 7081003

 In 1927, Dr Alister MacKenzie redesigned the course, relocating a number of holes closer to the bay.
 The redesign work took one year to complete and featured undulating triple tiered greens.
 William McCavery took over as the club’s professional at that time and his first task was to assist with the introduction of the new layout.
 He would serve in that role for the following sixty years.

 Unfortunately, in 1935, the same time that MacKenzie was designing Augusta with Bobby Jones, the Lahinch committee decided that his greens were too tough for the average golfer.
 John Burke was granted the remit to flatten them out.
 Happily, in 1999, Martin Hawtree knowledgably reinstated MacKenzie’s characteristics, completing Lahinch’s restoration.

-Each September, Lahinch hosts the South of Ireland Championship, an annual occurrence since 1895.
+During the last week of July, Lahinch hosts the South of Ireland Championship, an annual occurrence since 1895.
 The “South” is a matchplay competition, which attracts many spectators and some great amateur golfers, although it is unlikely that anybody will beat John Burke’s record.
 The “King of Lahinch” was the South of Ireland champion 11 times between 1928 and 1946.